 Within 5 days of getting your complaint, we will send you a letter letting you know we received it.
 Within 30 days, we will send you another letter that tells you how we resolved your problem.
+If you filed your grievance with Health Plan of San Mateo, they will respond within the same timeframes.

-If you want or your doctor wants us to make a fast decision because the time it takes to resolve your complaint would put your life, health or ability to function in danger, you can ask for an expedited (fast) review.
-To ask for an expedited review, call us at 1-800-464-4000 (TTY 711).
-We will make a decision within 72 hours of receiving your complaint.
+If you want or your doctor wants Kaiser Permanente or Health Plan of San Mateo to make a fast decision because the time it takes to resolve your complaint would put your life, health or ability to function in danger, you can ask for an expedited (fast) review.
+To ask for an expedited review, call Kaiser Permanente at 1-800-464-4000 (TTY 711) or call Health Plan of San Mateo at 1-800-750-4776 (TTY 711 or 1-800-735-2929).
+We or Health Plan of San Mateo will make a decision within 72 hours of receiving your complaint.